um-eecs467/um-eecs467.github.io/course_resources.md

 We will use mainly [Slack](um-engin-467arf23.slack.com) to discuss project/lab/homework related issues.
 Enrolled students should receive an invite.
 If you are not able to join slack, please reach out to Jorge (GSI).

-The GitLab site template code repositories for EECS 467 are available [HERE](https://gitlab.eecs.umich.edu/eecs467-fa23/).
+The GitLab site template code repositories for EECS 467 are available [HERE](https://gitlab.eecs.umich.edu/eecs467-fa23/) (U-M Access).
 We may also provide links to additional github/gitlab/google drive as supplemental instructions/resources.